mdatikur-contact/mdatikur-contact/README.md

 A passionate **Web Developer**, **CSE Student**, and aspiring **Software Engineer** with a drive to create innovative and impactful solutions.

 🎓 Education:
-- **BSc in Computer Science and Engineering**
+- **BSc in Computer Science and Engineering(Ongoing)**
   📍 Pundra University of Science and Technology, Bogura
-  🎓 CGPA: 4.0/4.0 | First Semester

 - **Diploma in Engineering in Computer Technology.**
   📍 Vocational Teachers' Training Institute (VTTI), Bogura.</br>
   🎓 CGPA: 3.70/4.0